lch99310/chunghao_lee/content/posts/product decoder_Google AI Pointer/index.md

 ---

-## Product Decoder: Google's AI Pointer // 五、Product Decoder：拆解 Google 的 AI Pointer
+## Product Decoder: Google's AI Pointer // Product Decoder：拆解 Google 的 AI Pointer

 In May 2026, Google DeepMind published something that looks almost trivially small: a redesign of the mouse pointer — a component that has not changed in fifty years.
 They call it the [AI-enabled pointer](https://deepmind.google/blog/ai-pointer/), shipping with Gemini in Chrome and Google's new laptop line.